kmarsyd/training.artemis.rds/_episodes/01-intro.md

   <figcaption> Unknown host challenges: X-Win32 (top), PuTTY (bottom) </figcaption>
 </figure><br>

-* If using 'X-Win32', enter your **password** and once entered, and a terminal window should open on to Artemis.
+* If using 'X-Win32', enter your **password** and once entered, a terminal window connected to Artemis should open.

 * If using 'PuTTY', enter your **username**, and then your **password** in the terminal window that appears.
 You should now be logged in to Artemis.